Monterey Bay DUI and Criminal Defense Firm

 Lawyers do not know it all.
 They must rely on experts.
 DUI prosecutions are almost entirely scientific.
 For example, the amount of alcohol in your blood was determined with a scientific test.
 Sometimes these tests are not performed accurately.
 A good lawyer will have access to experts who can analyze the records of the breath machine, retest and type your blood.
 Before you hire a lawyer, you should ask him or her if they routinely use experts and if they have their client's blood retested and typed by an independent laboratory.

-The collection and testing to determine the amount of alcohol in your blood is strictly regulated by law.
-More often than not, the strict procedures outlined in California Code of Regulations, Title 17, are not followed.
+The collection and testing to determine the amount of alcohol in your blood are strictly regulated by law.
+More often than not, the strict procedures outlined in the California Code of Regulations, Title 17, are not followed.
 A fair amount of the time, there has been an error by the police officer, the lab where your blood was sent, or in the calibration of the breath machine.
-Only a trained expert or experienced attorney can tell if this has occurred in your case.
+Only a trained and experienced attorney can tell if this has occurred in your case.
 This could be the key to your whole case.

 Again, there have been issues with the local Department of Justice lab as well as some of the breath machines.
 Only an experienced DUI attorney who has his or her cases reviewed by an expert will be aware of this fact.